skienzmatishun/rippreport/content/p/nuff-said/index.md

 ---
-title: "NUFF SAID"
+title: NUFF SAID
 date: 2017-03-25
-thumbnails: "img/nuff-said.jpg"
+thumbnails: img/nuff-said.jpg
 categories:
 - freaky-friday
 tags:
 - burrell
 - fairhope-airport
 authors:
 - ripp-report
+alttags: "Empty metal can symbolizing the closure of an investigation into the Airport scandal by authorities"
 ---
 The Ripp Report has been reporting on the Airport scandal since Nov.
 2016,

 {{< socialpreview url="https://rippreport.com/p/you-dont-know-jack/" >}}